aurotripathy/pytorch-book-examples/scale-invariance/README.md

-This is a demonstration of how one might think about images in more that one scale.
+This is a demonstration of how to design a neural netowk that can classify images at multiple scale.

-Images
+###Sample Images

 | Scaled Image                                              | Original Image with rest of area padded                   |
 | ----------------------------------------------------------|---------------------------------------------------------- |